Women’s Equality and Advancement

 The Federal-Provincial-Territorial Ministers Responsible for the Status of Women released a booklet, The Business Case for Women on Boards that presents evidence for the benefits to companies, women, the economy and society when women’s leadership is increased.
 Produced in collaboration with the Conference Board of Canada, the booklet offers tips and advice to companies seeking to increase women’s representation on their boards of directors.

-For more information on women’s issues in Alberta:
+For more information on women’s equality and advancement in Alberta:

-Have a question or comment on women’s issues?
+Have a question or comment on women’s equality and advancement?
 Let us know.
 Call or write to: